Cord Meyer (politician)

-Cord Meyer (October 9, 1854 – October 14, 1910) was an American businessman and politician from New York.
+Cord Meyer II (October 9, 1854 – October 14, 1910) was an American businessman and politician from New York.

 Life

-Meyer was born on October 9, 1854 in Newtown, New York, the son of Cord Meyer and Catharine Benson.
-His father was a German immigrant from Hanover founded the sugar refining firm Dick & Meyer.
+Meyer was born on October 9, 1854 in Newtown, New York, the son of Cord Meyer Sr. and Catharine Benson.
+His father was a German immigrant from Hanover who founded the sugar refining firm Dick & Meyer.

 Meyer went to the City College of New York under Professor Doremus.
 In 1874, he left the university at his father's request to begin his business career.
 He initially worked for the Acme Fertilizer Company and quickly moved his way up into an executive position in the company.
 He then cooperated with his father's sugar refining firm and formed Wall Street connections through the brokerage house C. L. Rathborne & Company.
-After his father died in 1891, he purchased a large tract of land and developed into a residential neighborhood called Elmhurst.
+After his father died in 1891, he purchased a large tract of land and developed it into a residential neighborhood called Elmhurst.
 He developed the neighborhood through the Cord Meyer Company, which he created and would later be taken over by his sons Charles G., J. Edward, and George C., with his brother Christian M. as its president.
 In order to provide Elmhurst with water, he founded the Citizens' Water Supply Company of Newtown, with his brother and sons in later put charge of the company until it was acquired by New York City in 1922.
 In 1904, he began developing Forest Hills through the Cord Meyer Development Company, with his son George serving as its manager from the beginning.